plutoscarab/plutoscarab.github.io/_posts/2021-02-27-fusc-sequence.md

 }
 ```

-This still does recursion, but it's much more efficient that enumerating fusc(n) for increasing
+This still does recursion, but it's much more efficient than enumerating fusc(n) for increasing
 values of n.
-It's pretty efficient overall, and certainly a lot simpler that other methods.
+It's pretty efficient overall, and certainly a lot simpler than other methods.

 You can use this sequence to generate all positive rational numbers, in reduced form and without
 duplicates: